Lucide/Notes/git/notes.md

   * `-d <tag>` delete `tag`
 * `branch` lists branches
   * `-v` see the last commit on each branch
-  * `--merged/no-merged` filter branches merged or not to the current branch
+  * `--merged\no-merged` filter branches merged or not to the current branch
   * `<branchname>` create a new branch
   * `-d <branch>` delete `branch`
   * `-D <branch>` force delete `branch`